Side effects of radiotherapy

-We have listed some general side effects of radiotherapy, but you are unlikely to get all of them.
+Below are some of the general radiotherapy side effects.
+You are unlikely to get all of them.
 You may also get other side effects that we do not mention here.
-The side effects can depend on:
+This can depend on:

 - the type of radiotherapy you have